kenballus/smtp-garden/README.md

   - This will temporarily break the server's local mail delivery, but you can now access `images/<image>/home` contents at will, as the host user
   - Start script will reset permissions correctly next time the container is started.
 - Exceptions:
-  - Apache James: it uses `james/inbox` for all emails, see the [James README](images/james).
+  - Apache James: use james-maildir image for Maildir capability, see the [James README](images/james) and the [james-maildir README](images/james-maildir) for details.
-  - Sendmail: Since it does not have MDA capacity, locally addressed messages can be gathered from `/var/spool/mqueue`, see [README](images/sendmail).
+  - Sendmail: Since it does not have MDA capacity, locally addressed messages can be gathered from `/var/spool/mqueue`, see [README](images/sendmail) (and TODO).

 ### Build and tag containers